apache/mesos/docs/high-availability.md

 * Scheduler drivers disconnected from the leading master notify the scheduler about their disconnection from the leader.

-When a network partition disconnects a agent from the leader:
+When a network partition disconnects an agent from the leader:

 * The agent fails health checks from the leader.